 Why shouldn't we consume dairy products?

-Dairy products are misleadingly advertised as healthy and good for our bones because they are high in calcium, when they are actually the opposite of that.
-Dairy is very acidic while our bodies are more alkaline so calcium must be leached from the bones in order to neutralize the acidity in our bloodstream.
-Milk consumption is also associated with higher risk of hip fractures, cancer, and premature death.
+Dairy products are misleadingly advertised as healthy and good for our bones because they are high in calcium, but just because they have benefits does not mean there can’t also be negative effects.
+Milk consumption is associated with higher risk of hip fractures, cancer, and premature death.

 Cow's milk is intended for baby cow's- similar to how human milk is intended for human babies.
 Why are we drinking the milk of another species?
 And why are we drinking milk way past our toddler days?
 It's a little weird when you think about it.
 Especially since cow's milk is suppose to help a calf grow a couple hundred pounds in just a few months...
 Watch this quick video to learn more.